-The five undergraduate majors in the College are science degrees, leading to a Baccalaureate of Science (B.S.) degree.
-These majors are Forestry, Recreation Management, Wildlife Biology, Resource Conservation, and Wildland Restoration.
-These majors all provide a strong foundation in knowledge about natural systems, science, analytical skills, and policy, but each is tailored to the specialized needs of a particular career track or research discipline in the natural resources management professions.
+These majors provide a strong foundation in knowledge about natural systems, science, analytical skills, and policy, but each is tailored to the specialized needs of a particular career track or research discipline in the natural resources management professions.
 Students have an opportunity to emphasize the disciplinary concentration of their choosing, but all students will receive a balance of ecological, physical, and social sciences.

 Students uncertain about which specific major best meets their interests and needs will find that the ability to move between majors early in their student career is facilitated by a common foundational core of coursework.
-Each major's curricular program is designed to fulfill the broad educational goals for all graduates of The University of Montana, as well as the specific disciplinary requirements of civil service and professional accrediting organizations.
+Each major's curricular program is designed to fulfill the broad educational goals for all graduates of the University of Montana, as well as the specific disciplinary requirements of civil service and professional accrediting organizations.

-Preparation to Enter the College of Forestry and Conservation
+Preparation to Enter the W.A Franke College of Forestry and Conservation

-Students planning to enter the College of Forestry and Conservation should attain a sound background in English, social studies, mathematics, biology, and other sciences.
-Entering freshmen and non-resident transfer students will be admitted in accordance with general university admission requirements listed previously in this catalogue.
-Resident transfer students or current UM students wanting to change their major to the

-College of Forestry and Conservation must have a grade point average of 2.0 or higher to be admitted.
+Students planning to enter the W.A Franke College of Forestry and Conservation should attain a sound background in English, social studies, mathematics, biology, and other sciences.
+Entering freshmen and non-resident transfer students will be admitted in accordance with general university admission requirements (http://catalog.umt.edu/past-catalogs/2017-2018/academics/admission/general-admission) listed previously in this catalog.
+Resident transfer students or current UM students wanting to change their major to the W.A Franke College of Forestry and Conservation must have a grade point average of 2.0 or higher to be admitted.

-Educational Framework at the College of Forestry and Conservation
+Educational Framework at the W.A Franke College of Forestry and Conservation

-Students at the College of Forestry and Conservation are expected to demonstrate a range of capabilities before graduation so they can better address the multiple demands facing modern natural resource managers.
+Students at the W.A Franke College of Forestry and Conservation are expected to demonstrate a range of capabilities before graduation so they can better address the multiple demands facing modern natural resource managers.
 The College fosters learning through a combination of innovative teaching and scholarship with a focus on state of the art knowledge in the major fields and emerging natural resource challenges.
 Each major's curriculum follows a similar seven part structure that encourages the sequenced development of foundational knowledge, applied skills, and creative problem-solving.
-The following description illustrates how the curricula are organized to present the most efficient and engaging pathway to the full development of student capabilities:
+The following description illustrates how the curricula are organized to present the most efficient and engaging pathway to the full development of student capabilities.